pRain1337/Hermes/README.md

 #### How to prevent it
 This detection can be bypassed using the [control register 0](https://wiki.osdev.org/CR0#CR0).
 By setting the _Cache disable_ and _Not-write through_ bit before performing a read and disabling these afterwards.
-This results in a big performance hit as no caching is used anymore but the
+This results in a big performance hit as no caching is used anymore but the reads themselves wont be detected anymore.

 ### UEFI Image analysis
 #### How it works